60East/amps-integration-apache-flume/README.md

 To install the AMPS custom Flume source as a plugin within your Flume installation, follow the instructions below:

-1. Create the plugins.d directory if it doesn't exist in the Flume home directory.
+1. Create the `plugins.d` directory if it doesn't exist in the Flume home directory.

-2. Create the following directory & file structure under plugins.d:
+2. Create the following directory & file structure under `plugins.d`:

 ```
     plugins.d/